 The rainy season in central Vietnam is between September and December.
 The rainiest months in central Vietnam are October and November with a high possibility of typhoons.

 The dry season in Nha Trang is a little bit extended than the rest of central Vietnam and goes between January and September.
-Rainy season in Nha Trang in the south of central Vietnam goes from October to November.
+The rainy season in Nha Trang in the south of central Vietnam goes from October to November.
 The best time to visit Nha Trang is from February to May.
+Click here to get the best rates for your stay in Nha Trang

 The dry season in Dalat is between November and May.
 December and January are the coldest months in the central highlands.
-Rainy season in Dalat is between June and October.
+The rainy season in Dalat is between June and October.
 The best time to visit Dalat is in the dry season from December to March when you can see flowers blooming and temperatures are ideal for outdoor activities.
 Dalat is often called ‘Sapa of the South’.
+Click here to get the best rates for your stay in Dalat

-Best time to visit Hue in Vietnam is the dry season from January to August.
-The rainiest weather in Hue you can expect from September to December.
+The best time to visit Hue in Vietnam is the dry season from January to August.
+The rainiest weather in Hue you can expect is from September to December.
+Click here to get the best rates for your stay in Hue

-1.4 SOUTH VIETNAM (Ho Chi Minh City, The Mekong Delta, Phu Quoc & Con Dao, Phan Thiet & Mui Ne, Ho Tram & Long Hai)
+– Ho Chi Minh City, The Mekong Delta, Phu Quoc & Con Dao, Phan Thiet & Mui Ne, Ho Tram & Long Hai

 Southern Vietnam dry season: